High School Student Resources

 Review the class schedule to find available courses and check for any prerequisites.

-If a prerequisite is required, submit the test scores or an official academic transcript to the Office of Admissions, then email transfercredit@ku.edu to request to have necessary prerequisites placed on your KU student transfer record.
+If you plan to take a course at KU that requires a prerequisite, submit the test score or an official academic transcript (showing the prerequisite was completed) to the Office of Admissions and email transfercredit@ku.edu which courses need to be posted to your KU student record.

 Some courses may require instructor or departmental permission.
 Look for classes marked "Instructor Consent Required" or "Departmental Consent Required," and contact the department or instructor if permission is needed.